robedamo/data_analysis_project/Chaky/README.md

      -"divisions-administratives-v2r1-municipis-1000000-20220801.shx"

-  -File necessary to compute the number of inhabitants per RP.
+  -File necessary to compute the number of inhabitants per RP: .

-   This data contains thirteen columns: region, ratio of penalties per 1000 inhabitants, total of penalties, the article violated and its state (columns 4 to 12) and the population.

-     -"pobl.csv"

-   -File necessary to compute the area of the RP.

-   The data consist of seven columns: "comarca", different altitude zones (columns 2 to 6) and the area expressed in km2

-     -"area_comarca.csv"

 All data used has been extracted from: